REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 Developers can focus on product logic instead of API differences.

-For cases where providers expose unique functionality, direct access to underlying endpoints ensures nothing is blocked.
+For cases where a vendor offers unique functionality, direct access to the underlying endpoints ensures nothing is blocked.

 Best Practices for REST API Integration